-he Saslong piste was created for the 1970 Alpine Ski World Championships which were hosted in Val Gardena, the heart of the Italian Dolomites.
+he Saslong piste was created for the 1970 Alpine Ski World Championships which were hosted in Val Gardena, at the very heart of the Italian Dolomites ski area.

 Today the Saslong is regarded as one of the classic men's downhill ski races.
 Over the years, all the greatest downhill skiers have won on this famous ski slope including Peter Muller, Franz Klammer and Pirmin Zurbriggen.

 For British skiers, it was the setting for the best ever result by a British skier, Konrad Bartelski.
 On 13th December 1981, Bartelski finished second here, the best ever finish by a British downhill racer.

 Watch Konrad Bartelski on the Saslong December 1981

 The course starts at 2,249 meters just below Ciampinoi ski lift.
 The 3,446-meter course descends the mountain into the Val Gardena finishing in the heart of Santa Cristina village, the very centre of the Val Gardena.
 The total vertical drop of 839 meters has an average overall gradient of 24% and a maximum of 56.9% at the very start of the course.

 From the start gate, the steep gradient accelerates the skiers towards the Spinel jump and the steepest part of the Saslong at 56.9%.
 The left-hand flow leads to a huge compression and slight uphill lead to the Saut dl Moro and the Looping jump. which has been scaled down due to some dangerous accidents.
 Then about 500 meters on a shallow gradient slope, often decisive in determining the race outcome and which leads to the Sochers jump.